Downtown Atlanta: Attractions

 Just north of Centennial Olympic Park is the Georgia Aquarium, the world's third largest aquarium, after Marine Life Park in Singapore built in 2012 and the Chimelong Ocean Kingdom in China built in 2010.
 The Georgia Aquarium remains the largest aquarium in the United States and in the Western Hemisphere, with more than 8 e6USgal of fresh and marine water.
 It is listed as one of the "1,000 Places to See Before You Die".

 The World of Coca-Cola, situated near the Georgia Aquarium at Pemberton Place, is a permanent exhibition to the history of Coca-Cola.
 Downtown is in the process of bringing new attractions to the area, particularly in the area clustered around Centennial Olympic Park.
 In June 2008, Atlanta was selected for the future home of the National Health Museum.
 It will be near Centennial Olympic Park where it is estimated to attract between 1.1 and 1.4 million visitors per year.

 Education

 Georgia State University, a four-year public research institution, has been a major force in Downtown's resurgence.
 Downtown has benefited from the flurry of GSU-related construction and land acquisitions as the institution undergoes its transformation from a commuter school to a traditional university.
 In the early 2000s, under then-president Carl Patton, the university undertook the creation of a master plan that would make GSU "a part of the city, not apart from the city."
 The resulting $1 billion master plan has led to 14 new or renovated university buildings, including academic structures, student dormitories, dining halls, and sporting facilities.
 The result is a reinvigorated Downtown, especially in the areas around Woodruff Park and Sweet Auburn.

+Downtown Atlanta is in Atlanta Public Schools (APS).
+Zoned schools are: Centennial Place Academy (K-8 school), and Midtown High School (formerly Henry W. Grady High School).